wickedlyethan/wickedlyethan.github.io/content/blog/2019-12-28-media-retrospective-2019.md

 *(Villa Gorilla, 2018, Xbox)*

-Patrick Klepek of *VICE* championed this when it came out, but I'm embarrassed to say that I, like many I suspect, waited on it until it came out on XBOX Game Pass, showing the potential benefits of the subscription model - removing any barrier to entry.
+Patrick Klepek of *Waypoint* championed this when it came out, but I'm embarrassed to say that I, like many I suspect, waited on it until it came out on Xbox Game Pass, showing the potential benefits of the subscription model - removing any barrier to entry.
 A blend of *Ori and the Blind Forest* (Moon Studios, 2015) and pinball, but with a softer, more sarcastic touch.
 More aloof than any Pixar film, but more focused than any *Animal Crossing* game, *Yoku's Island Express* is a joy from beginning to end in about six hours, and we need more games like it, in that it can be universally recommended - anyone can play it, and I bet they'll love it.

 ![Planet Zoo](/images/blog/2019-media-retrospective/planet-zoo.jpg)